AVENTER-UG/mesos-compose/docs/src/gpus.md

 --gpus device=1
 ```

-The device it the ID or number of your GPU.
+The device is the ID or number of your GPU.